MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/stores/index.md

 ms.custom: distribute
 ---

-# Google Play
+## Google Play

-You can now publish an upgrade to an existing app in Google play store from Mobile Center.
+You can now publish an upgrade to an existing app in the Google play store from Mobile Center.

 This is an early version.
-If you have interest in a specific feature, but you cannot find it in the UI, please contact us.
+If you have interest in any specific capabilities, please contact us.